Improve trust & experience for advisers on an alternative investment platform

 After: The new client list shows each client's portfolio growth (illustrated by the sparkline charts and returns %) and can be sorted and filtered by columns (most importantly by portfolio holdings value and number of units held).
 Additional actions such as Download statements are also added.

 4.2.
-Introduce a dashboard for each client with key performance information and upcoming events
+Adviser can have a quick dashboard overview of each client's portfolio with key performance information and upcoming events

 The top of the dashboard provides advisers with the key performance metrics and asset allocation for each client, at the overall level (all entities) or at each entity level.